 Recycling alone will not be enough, the report says.
 The 2020 model found that at least half a million people will need to be connected to waste collection services every day for it to function as a strategy.

-Reducing the amount of plastic in the system must be a top priority for policy makers.
+Reducing the amount of plastic in the system must be a top priority for policymakers.
 Waste management systems cannot scale quickly.
-The use of plastics must be reduced, minimized or avoided altogether, even with product design changes.Extract from the UN report
+The use of plastic must be reduced, minimized or avoided completely, even with product design changes.Extract from the UN report

 Global packaging, the authors point out, they have an inclusive value

 between 80 and 120 billion dollars per year, but 95% of that money is lost in the form of plastic waste.
 Not only could changing the design save companies money, but companies capable of relying on more renewable materials could also benefit from economic benefits.

 Ocean cleanup efforts will also be needed to collect at least some of what we have already thrown away.
 There is a huge landfill island in the Pacific, and other similar accumulations of plastic.